F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 We recommend template authors read the overview of the FAST Engine to fully understand how templates are processed in the system.

-In order to create a custom template/template set, Node Package Manager, or npm, must be installed.
+In order to use the FAST CLI, which provides template validation and previewing, Node Package Manager (npm) must be installed.
-NPM is a community-supported authoring tool that template authors may use.
-NPM is installed onto the client PC/laptop, not on BIG-IP, and is used to validate templates as they are being built or modified.
+FAST CLI is a community-supported authoring tool that template authors may use.
+It is installed onto the client PC/laptop, not on BIG-IP, and is used to validate templates as they are being built or modified. |br|
-For more information on the npm tool and community, visit `<https://www.npmjs.com/>`_
+For more information on the npm tool and community, visit `<https://www.npmjs.com/>`_ |br|

-Some familiarity with the command line is assumed, and we recommend the FAST npm module is installed globally @f5devcentral/fast.
-This provides the command line tools to validate and render templates during authoring.
+Some familiarity with the command line is assumed, and we recommend the FAST npm module is installed globally @f5devcentral/f5-fast-core.
+This provides the FAST command line tools to validate and render templates during authoring. |br|

+Help text is provided and accessed via:  ``fast --help`` |br|
+For more information on a given command use the ``--help`` flag combined with a command:  ``fast <command> --help``

 .. image:: NPM-Flow.png
    :width: 800